 - Millennials – born between 1981-2000

 Why is this the case?
-Why such low marketing expenditure on a generation which, as I’m about to show you, could be incredibly lucrative?
+Why such low marketing expenditure on a generation that, as we’re about to show you, could be incredibly lucrative?

 Some marketers think the boomer generation is boring.
 They’re not sexy.
-They’re aging.
+They’re ageing.
 They’re set in their ways.
 They’re not tech-savvy.
 Why even bother?

-This is a huge mistake!
-Boomers can be sexy; they’re not as old as you think; they’re not that set in their ways; and they’re incredibly tech savvy.
+This is a huge mistake.
+Boomers can be sexy; they’re not as old as you think, not set in their ways, and incredibly tech-savvy.

 Baby boomers have money